digiaonline/react-boilerplate/docs/02-best-pratices.md

 Here you can read about how we build our React applications.

-## Code Style

-Use [ESLint](http://eslint.org/) to enforce a code style.
-The code style should be consistent across each project.
-We provide a [default style](../.eslintrc), but each team is free to customize it to their needs.

 ## React

 [React](https://facebook.github.io/react/) is a library from Facebook for building user interfaces.